 Funding for WHO medicines prequalification activities relating to maternal (and child) health is also received from the UN Commission on Life-saving Commodities for Women and Children.

 As indicated above, WHO PQ activities have long been funded by international donors through short-term grants.
 But ensuring the independence and sustainability of the programme and the activities that underpin it ― such as development of norms and standards, strengthening of national and regional regulatory authorities and continued oversight of the safety of prequalified products ― is important.
-To this effect, WHO will introduce a new financing model that aims to generate at least 50% of the funds required to ensure operation of WHO prequalification for diagnostics, medicines and vaccines.
+In January 2017 WHO introduced a new fee system that aims to generate at least 50% of the funds required to ensure operation of WHO prequalification for diagnostics, medicines and vaccines.